CDidier80/www.money-buddy.net/README.md

 [LinkedIn](https://www.linkedin.com/in/collin-didier/) |

 ## Description
-A full stack web app dedicated to making financial planning easy and accessible to everyone regardless of their comfort with technology.
+A full stack web app designed to making financial planning easy, accessible, and comprehensive.

 The site will integrate a set of micro tools and widgets designed to analyze and report on a various aspects of user's personal financial situation.
-The combined effect of the various tools will be to create a comprehensive, macro view of  personal finance that empowers the user to make informed decisions about their money.
+The combined effect of the various tools will be to create an integrated, macro view of  personal finance that empowers the user to make informed decisions about their money.

 ## Planned Widgets

 1. Budget
-2. Cash Flow
+2. Cash Flow Statement w/ pagination
 3. Budget Summary
 4. Cash Flow Summary
 5. Tax Estimator w/ budget integration